 Once your profile is submitted and reviewed, you will receive an Invitation to Apply (ITA) for your work permit through the IEC website.
 This usually happens within two weeks.
 You must accept this and move forward with the application at your earliest possibility, before the invitation expires.

 5. Submit IEC Application

 Complete web forms and upload required documents to the IEC website.
-You can get a sense of required documents here.
-You will also need to pay any IEC and Government of Canada fees (about CAD $150).
+You will also need to pay any IEC and Government of Canada fees (CAD $161).

 Police certificate requirements can vary by applicant.
 Generally speaking, only applicants who have lived outside of the U.S. for 6+ months are asked for police certificates but others may also be required to provide this.
 U.S. citizens typically do not require biometrics.